abelardojarab/emacs-config/.emacs.d/rtags/tests/sbroot/sbroot_test_help.md

 ## --references ITEM => FILE:LINE

-This is similar to --follow-location syntax, but the inverse, e.g. whos 'calling' a function.
+This is similar to --follow-location syntax, but the inverse, e.g. who's 'calling' a function.

 ## --references-name ITEM => FILE:LINE